lobopraveen/praveenlobo.com/content/blog/2018/2018-06-14-Bookmark-Tool-Using-JavaScript.markdown

 > How do you manage your bookmarks?

 This is a regular question usually from new team members for the past ten years or so.
-My answer has been the same, "I use a tool I wrote." followed by, "I will send you the LAN location where I have saved it.
+My answer has been the same, "I use a tool I wrote." followed by, "I will send you a link.
 You can use it from there or just make a copy of your own."

 I remember myself asking that question to others when I first started the job in mid 2000s.
 Most of my seniors liked to store the links in excel or a word document as we were not allowed to use any browser other than the Internet Explorer (IE) and the bookmarks in IE weren't searchable.
 No tools were allowed either.
 This was, and in some cases still is, a common thing at workplaces in enterprises.